 While it's most often a dip, there are plenty of creative ways to incorporate hummus into your daily diet.
-To help switch things up, registered dietitians share 11 of their favorite ways to use hummus, plus a recipe:
+To help switch things up, registered dietitians share their favorite ways to use hummus, plus a recipe:

 1. Spread it onto sandwiches or wraps.

 Hummus serves as a creamy base for sandwiches or wraps, providing a bit more texture than mustard or mayonnaise would.
 Plus, the mild flavors complement whatever veggies are in between.

 Another way to use the texture is in creamy pasta dishes, Moore says.
 For the cool seasons, try it in this vegan fettuccine Alfredo.

 For warmer weather, thin out the hummus with olive oil or lemon juice, then mix it with kelp or zucchini noodles.
 Certified nutritionist Serena Poon, C.N., calls this hummus pasta sauce "healthy, cooling, and easy to make."

 3. Make it the center of a produce platter.

 "Hummus is the perfect centerpiece for a snack board," Moore says.
 She enjoys it with warm pita but also cucumber slices, fresh broccoli or cauliflower, bell pepper sticks, and lettuce leaves.